datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=\textwidth]{../figs/gbm-partial-residuals.pdf}
 \caption{Partial residuals plot from the GBM model.
 The dots represent the residuals when predicting from the model with the predictor set to its mean value.
 The lines represent the prediction when all other predictors are set to their mean value.
-Note that these are on a scale of $\log$ \bbmsy\\ residuals.}
+Note that these are on a scale of $\log$ $B/B_\mathrm{MSY}$ residuals.}
 \label{partial-residuals-sim-gbm}
 \end{center}
 \end{figure}